-b) Non-taxable employment income
+b) Non-taxable employment income:

-- Business trip travel and accommodation costs - Business trip daily allowances up to the double amount of the statutory allowed limits - Moving expenses within the country - The value of special working or representative clothes or personal protection means - The value of free protection food and antidotes - Travel cards provided by the employer to commuting employees (mainly for public transportation) - Compensation for redundancy or for temporary incapacity - Social benefits provided by the employer in-kind or as one-off payments in case of certain events (e.g. marriage, childbirth or medical treatment), if taxed on corporate level - Food vouchers up to BGN 60 per month provided to employees under an employee social program - Insurance premiums up to BGN 60 per month for voluntary pension, unemployment, health and life insurance.
+- business trip travel and accommodation costs. - business trip daily allowances up to the double amount of the statutory allowed limits. - moving expenses within the country. - the value of special working or representative clothes or personal protection means. - the value of free protection food and antidotes. - travel cards provided by the employer to commuting employees (mainly for public transportation). - compensation for redundancy or for temporary incapacity. - social benefits provided by the employer in-kind or as one-off payments up to BGN 2,400 in case of certain events (e.g. marriage, childbirth or medical treatment), if taxed on corporate level. - food vouchers up to BGN 60 per month provided to employees under an employee social program. - insurance premiums up to BGN 60 per month for voluntary pension, unemployment, health and life insurance.